Guru-RF/SVXSpot/README.md

 The chip has a deviation of 5khz ... for best audio experience send with Wide FM (FM), it will sound better/you will sound better !

-To activate the default talk group, send the approriate CTCSS tone when in TG0 this will open the talkgroup you can speak directly !.
+To activate a talk group, simply send the corresponding CTCSS tone from the mapping while in TG0 (you'll hear the bleep tone 15 seconds after a QSO).
+This will instantly open the talk group—no need for double presses like before.
+In other words, you can start speaking right away!

 To get the current ip address send DTMF D911#

-To specify various talkgroups for monitoring within the 'hotspot-config', you can indicate them as follows: 8++,23+,50,51,52,53,54,55 (the TX ctcss of the hotspot is the same for each talkgroup)
+To set up multiple talk groups for monitoring, configure them within the 'hotspot-config' using this format: 8++, 23+, 50, 51, 52, 53, 54, 55.
+Note that the TX CTCSS tone for the hotspot remains the same across all talk groups.

 The plus signs denote priority levels.